029 – Oshiegai and Ikigai in Education with Dr. Caitlin Kight

 Ikigai for birds

 She recalls when she was young, she had a vintage bird book from her great grandmother.
 It was about common backyard birds, with lovely hand-drawn illustrations, and right next to each, her great grandmother had written in dates and comments where she had seen them.
-Caitlin shares that she was enthralled by the idea that a person could get a nice feeling from seeing a bird.
+Caitlin was enthralled by the idea that a person could get a nice feeling from seeing a bird.

 Why study animal communication?

 For Caitlin, it is not about watching or thinking about the birds; it is understanding that they live in a whole other world, different from the world that people do, they can completely perceive the world differently.
-What fascinates Caitlin is the idea that people and other organisms exist in whatever world is created by the unique biology of their individual bodies.
+What fascinates her is the idea that people and other organisms exist in whatever world is created by the unique biology of their individual bodies.

 Caitlin’s love for vultures

 One of Caitlin’s favorite birds is the vulture.
-She shares that one of the reasons why she likes vultures is that a lot of other people don't like them.
 Vultures are not understood very well by a lot of people; there is a misconception about vultures that they kill other animals.
-According to Caitlin, most vultures don’t typically go hunting, they just eat carrion.
-They’re serving a wonderful purpose in the ecosystem where they're taking things that have died, and are therefore no longer serving an active purpose, then breaking them down and returning the nutrients from their bodies to the environment.
-Caitlin thinks it’s such a shame that people don’t understand that vultures help the environment in this way.
+However, according to Caitlin, most vultures don’t typically go hunting, they just eat carrion.They’re serving a wonderful purpose in the ecosystem where they're taking things that have died, and are therefore no longer serving an active purpose, then breaking them down and returning the nutrients from their bodies to the environment.
+It’s such a shame that many people don't realize how vultures help the environment.

 “The Wild Side”